 3. Ring and pinky finger pressed lightly against palm and out of the way of the card

-The easiest way to figure out throwing part for this throwing technique is by now pretending your hand and fingers are a gun.
+The easiest way to figure out the throwing part for this throwing technique is by now pretending your hand and fingers are a gun.

 You want to curl your wrist and try to aim at your pretend gun at your own bicep.

 The reality is that you will probably just be able to point at your shoulder, but trying to point at your bicep will help ensure you tuck your wrist and arm properly.
 You are basically in a bicep flexing position with a finger gun in your hand.

 The arm movement goes from basically touching your shoulder to firing your gun at the target.